-- 3.2 These CPRs also apply to the selection of any nominated or named sub-contractor, product or manufacturer whose use by a supplier is a requirement of a contract specification. - 3.3 A Service Director must invite at least the number above of suppliers to submit a written Tender, unless:- - 3.3.1 an approved5 Framework Agreement or Dynamic Purchasing System is being used (and in which case the rules of the Framework Agreement or the Dynamic Purchasing System must be followed); or - 3.3.2 it is otherwise agreed with the Head of Internal Audit in consultation with the Solicitor to the Council.

-The Suppliers must have indicated that they are willing to submit a Tender.
-If it is not possible to identify the number of willing prospective suppliers indicated above, the Service Director must retain a record of the efforts made and reasons why an appropriate number of suppliers could not be identified.
+- 3.2.
+These CPRs also apply to the selection of any nominated or named sub-contractor, product or manufacturer whose use by a supplier is a requirement of a contract specification. - 3.3.
+A Service Director must invite at least the number above of suppliers to submit a written Tender, unless:- - 3.3.13.1.1 an approved Framework Agreement or Dynamic Purchasing System is being used (and in which case the rules of the Framework Agreement or the Dynamic Purchasing System must be followed); or - 3.3.23.1.2 it is otherwise agreed with the Head of Internal Audit in consultation with the Solicitor to the Council. - 1.12.3.4.
+The Suppliers must be reasonably capable of, or have indicated that they are willing to, submit a Tender.
+If it is not possible to identify the number of suitable and/or willing prospective suppliers indicated above, the Service Director must retain a record of the efforts made and reasons why an appropriate number of suppliers could not be identified.